thavlik/transcriber/README.md

 It is meant to enhance the e-Shadowing experience by streamlining the process of finding good reference material without diverting one's attention from what the physician is doing.
 When e-shadowing, I sometimes find myself searching Google for anatomy cartoons to refresh my memory, which is relatively cumbersome when compared to this tool.

 This project serves more as an archive for an idea that I envisioned, rather than a sincere effort at producing a commercially viable product.
-This tool does exactly what I designed it to do, and I still strongly believe it has merit as a concept.
+It does exactly what I designed it to do, and I still strongly believe the concept has merit.
+I love medical education and seek to further our understanding of how technology may assist students and professors alike.

 ## Features
 - Automatic recognition of key terms